itsdoruk/dfrules/rules.md

 12. don't post malicious programs in chat.
 (SL11)
 - 13.1 don't tell people to run malicious commands either.
 (SL11)
 14. admins have the final say so listen to them or else i'll shank you.
 (SLX)
+15. leaking personal information or content of members that is private is prohibited and will lead to (SL6), (SL8) and (SL11)